legend-exp/pygama/pygama/raw/README.md

-## pygama.raw
+# pygama.raw

 ## build_raw

 The primary function for data conversion into raw lh5 files is [`build_raw`](build_raw.py).
 This is a one-to many function: one input DAQ file can generate one or more output raw files.
-Control of which data ends up in which files, and in which hdf5 groups inside of each file, is controlled via [channel groups](ch_group.py).
+Control of which data ends up in which files, and in which hdf5 groups inside of each file, is controlled via [channel groups](ch_group.py) (see below).
 If no `ch_group` is specified, all decoded data should be written to a single output file, with all fields from each hardware decoder in their own output table.

 Currently we support only the following hardware:
 * FlashCams (requires [pyfcutils](https://github.com/legend-exp/pyfcutils))